Copyright (c) 2007, 2008 Wind River Systems, Inc. Made available under the EPL v1.0

 Plugin org.eclipse.tm.tcf.rse enables use of Processes and Files subsystems of Remote System Explorer over TCF.
 It also extends Processes subsystem to include CPU utilization data and some other process attributes in RSE views.

 RSE features supported by TCF connection:

 Plugins org.eclipse.tm.tcf.debug and org.eclipse.tm.tcf.debug.ui allow to start a debug session by connecting to a machine runnning TCF agent.
-This is not a complete debugger implementation, it is intended for demo and reference purposes.

 To start a debug session over TCF: